 Notes about CFSC grants

 All work must be carried out in ways consistent with CFSC’s values and which serve CFSC’s overall mission.
 This includes in particular that those involved in the work should be able to participate regardless of personal characteristics such as race, religion, ethnic affiliation, gender, age, sexual orientation, marital status, etc. Commitment to equality of persons entails actively working to welcome people with diverse experiences and identities in the CFSC funded project.

 For all grants, prospective applicants are asked to contact us, to see if their leading may be eligible and to receive an application form.

 We do not provide funds for projects that are completed or are near completion.
-Tuition and training expenses usually are not eligible.
+Salaries, tuition, and training expenses usually are not eligible.

 All grant applications are reviewed as they are received.
-Consultation can take several months before an application is ready for consideration of approval.
+This process can take several months to generate a decision.

 Recipients of CFSC grants will be required to submit a financial report with original receipts showing how the funds were used.
 Additionally, applicants will send CFSC a description or story of how CFSC’s funds were used in service of the leading in question.
 This should include pictures when appropriate.
 More information about reporting and timelines will be provided to successful applicants.